 It does not matter even if you live in Europe or the Americas.
 Flooding is a problem in many parts of the world that can threaten critical infrastructures.

-Either way, when a hospital gets flooded, the consequences may be difficult to deal.
+Either way, when a hospital gets flooded, the consequences may be difficult to deal with.
 As per Dr. Joson, the following are some of the implications when a hospital gets flooded:

 - Access to the hospital is hindered.

 - Potential clients will have second thoughts of going to the hospital.

 - Breakdown of equipment and destruction of facilities.

 - The status and safety of the patients and staff should be considered.

 - Business opportunity is reduced.